merlyescalona/ucsc-eeb-intro2comptools/README.md

-# Workshop on basic programming skills for biologists / Introduction to computational tool
+# Workshop on basic programming skills for biologists / Introduction to computational tools

 The aim of the workshop is to provide the attendants with the jump-start skills necessary to begin using the command line, supercomputers, and the python programing language.

 We will meet weekly for one hour and 20 min.

 ## What to expect:
 At the end of the course participants will be comfortable using the bash environment, submitting jobs to the hummingbird supercomputer, and writing basic python scripts.